Sega: 1989–1994: Genesis, Sonic the Hedgehog, and mainstream success

 With the arcade game market once again growing, Sega was one of the most recognized game brands at the end of the 1980s.
 In the arcades, the company focused on releasing games to appeal to diverse tastes, including racing games and side-scrollers.
 Sega released the Master System's successor, the Mega Drive, in Japan on October 29, 1988.
 The launch was overshadowed by Nintendo's release of Super Mario Bros.
 3 a week earlier.
 Positive coverage from magazines Famitsu and Beep! helped establish a following, with the latter launching a new publication dedicated to the console, but Sega shipped only 400,000 units in the first year.

-The Mega Drive struggled to compete against the Famicom and lagged behind Nintendo's Super Famicom and NEC's PC Engine in Japanese sales throughout the 16-bit era.
+The Mega Drive struggled to compete against the Famicom and lagged behind Nintendo's Super Famicom and the TurboGrafx-16, made by NEC, in Japanese sales throughout the 16-bit era.
 For the North American launch, where the console was renamed Genesis, Sega had no sales and marketing organization.
 After Atari declined an offer to market the console in the region, Sega launched it through its own Sega of America subsidiary.
 The Genesis was launched in New York City and Los Angeles on August 14, 1989, and in the rest of North America later that year.
 The European version of the Mega Drive was released in September 1990.

 Former Atari executive and new Sega of America president Michael Katz developed a two-part strategy to build sales in North America.
 The first part involved a marketing campaign to challenge Nintendo and emphasize the more arcade-like experience available on the Genesis, with slogans including "Genesis does what Nintendon't".
 Since Nintendo owned the console rights to most arcade games of the time, the second part involved creating a library of games which used the names and likenesses of celebrities, such as Michael Jackson's Moonwalker and Joe Montana Football.
 Nonetheless, Sega had difficulty overcoming Nintendo's ubiquity in homes.
-Despite being tasked by Nakayama to sell a million units in the first year, Katz and Sega of America sold only 500,000.
+Sega of America sold only 500,000 Genesis units in its first year, half of Nakayama's goal.

 After the launch of the Genesis, Sega sought a new flagship line of releases to compete with Nintendo's Mario series.
 Its new character, Sonic the Hedgehog, went on to feature in one of the best-selling video game franchises in history.
 Sonic the Hedgehog began with a tech demo created by Yuji Naka involving a fast-moving character rolling in a ball through a winding tube; this was fleshed out with Naoto Ohshima's character design and levels conceived by designer Hirokazu Yasuhara.
 Sonic's color was chosen to match Sega's cobalt blue logo; his shoes were inspired by Michael Jackson's boots, and his personality by Bill Clinton's "can-do" attitude.